If you're a property owner or tenant, don't get caught out by household scams designed to part you with your cash.

-Here are six common con tricks we all need to be aware of ‐ and what you should do if you fall victim to one of them.
+Here are six common tricks to be aware of... and what you should do if you fall victim to one of them.

 1. The window cleaner who never comes back

-A window cleaner turns up on your doorstep with a ladder, bucket and other cleaning equipment that makes him appear totally legit.
+A window cleaner turns up on your doorstep with a ladder, bucket and other cleaning equipment.
 He says he’s going to be on your road doing windows later that afternoon, and he'll do yours at the same time if you're able to give him an upfront payment.

 But once you’ve given him the money, he never returns.